-The Air Force continued to develop their programs like Red Flag, a large-scale exercise that gave pilots experience with operating in huge air operations with many different elements.
+The Air Force continued to develop its programs like Red Flag, a large-scale exercise that gave pilots experience with operating in huge air operations with many different elements.
 The training was so successful that over the 40 year period of the F-15‘s service, it has racked up more than 100 dogfighting victories without one F-15 loss.
 Today, the 64th AGRS fly F-16C Fighting Falcons, which are painted in Russian camouflage schemes.

 U.S. Marine Corps VMFT-401 “SNIPERS”

 The Snipers, a Marine Corps Reserve fighter squadron, is the only adversary unit in the Marine Corps.
 The squadron was activated in 1986 and initially flew F-21A Kfirs, an Israeli built combat aircraft.
 Today, they are stationed at Marine Corps Air Station Yuma in Arizona and currently operate F-5E Tiger II’s.
-Beside adversarial air for training exercises, VMFT-401 also help train new Marine Corps F/A-18 Hornet pilots.
+Besides adversarial air for training exercises, VMFT-401 also helps train new Marine Corps F/A-18 Hornet pilots.
 VMFT-401 pilots are reserve Marines and many are commercial airline pilots.
 They are experienced, highly trained, prior active duty Marine pilots and are experts in air combat tactics.

 U.S. Navy PMA-226, VFC-12, VFC-13, and VFC-111